naofireblade/homebridge-weather-plus/README.md

 # Example use cases

-Here are some example rules to use this plugin.

 - Switch on a blue light in the morning when it rains and you will need an umbrella today (or white when it snows / yellow when it's sunny).
 - Start your automatic garden irrigation in the evening depending on the current weather condition and the amount of precip today.

-**Hint:** To trigger rules based on time and weather conditions you will need a pluing like this [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
+**Hint:** To trigger rules based on time and weather condition you will need a pluing like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
 Create a dummy switch that resets after some seconds.
 Set this switch to on with a timed rule.
 Then create a condition rule that triggers when the switch goes on depending on weather conditions of your choice.

 # Installation